 Understanding the solar wind is important in part because it carries energy and momentum from the sun to the Earth, profoundly shaping the near-Earth space environment.
-To carry out its mission, the Parker Solar Probe spacecraft travels very close to the sun, eventually crossing about 95% of the distance between Earth and the solar surface.
+To carry out its mission, the Parker Solar Probe spacecraft travels very close to the sun, crossing about 95% of the distance between Earth and the solar surface by 2024.
 To accomplish its mission, the spacecraft must endure extreme heat, extreme cold, and unprecedented speeds, all with minimal direction from Earth.

-David Malaspina is an assistant professor in the Astrophysics and Planetary Sciences department.
+David Malaspina is an assistant professor in the Department of Astrophysical and Planetary Sciences and a researcher at the University of Colorado Boulder's Laboratory for Atmospheric and Space Physics (LASP).
 His research focuses on the study of fundamental plasma physics in space environments.
 Using data from spacecraft, he has explored the sun, the solar wind, the Earth's ionosphere and radiation belts, and the Lunar plasma environment.
 Knowledge of space plasma physics processes is vital for understanding and predicting how solar activity, via space weather, impacts our increasingly technology-dependent society both on Earth and in space.
 For more information, visit Malaspina's website.